 The freehold land and properties were revalued with reference to the Building Cost Information Service (BCIS) as at 31 July 2021 and 31 July 2022.
+The has been no material change in the valuation as at 31st July 2023.

 14. Trade and other receivables